MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Requirements
+ - Fix issue with socket.io on liver server
+ - Fix issue with building
  - Ranking must work as expected
  - No space in Username
  - Using Redis with MongoDB follow **using_redis.txt** file